twofold-rsc/twofold/sites/website/app/pages/docs/guides/deployment/fly-io.md

 - Pro: You don't have to pay for an app that isn't being used.
 This is great for demo applications.
 - Con: Your app will take a few seconds to start up when it is accessed after being suspended.
 This is not ideal for production applications.

-In order to keep your Twofold app fast and responsive, we'll disable the automatic suspension.
+In order to keep your Twofold app fast and responsive, it's recommended that you disable the automatic suspension.

 {% callout %}
-You can skip the rest of this step if you are just testing your app and don't mind the cold-starts that happen when an app is suspended.
+You can skip the rest of this step if you are just testing your app and don't mind the slow startup time that is associated with suspended apps.
 {% /callout %}

 #### Pull main down to your computer